kubernetes/kubernetes/docs/proposals/propagation.md

 distros.

-1. (From @euank) Changing those mountflags may make docker even less stable, this may lock up kernel accidently or out of user's intention.
+1. (From @euank) Changing those mountflags may make docker even less stable, this may lock up kernel accidently or potentially leak mounts.

 ## Decision